jecki/DHParser/documentation_src/Manuals.rst

 major modules of DHParser.
 It is recommended to read the :doc:`Overview`, first, and then read as much of the manuals as needed.
-The usage and API of DHParser is furthermore described in the doc-strings of its modules which also contain many runnable examples.
+The usage and API of DHParser is furthermore described in the doc strings of its modules which also contain many runnable examples.

 .. toctree::